Skip to Content

 Due to the plane issues, the group missed the city of Winchester and its cathedral, but the group still made its performances at both the Cavendish Hotel in Brighton Beach and the Millennium & Copthorne Hotel in Chelsea.

-“Because I am an English teacher, I was pretty upset with that because that is where Jane Austen had gotten started, and Professor Bernard and I love Jane Austen,” Whited said.
+“Because I am an English teacher, I was pretty upset with that because that is where Jane Austen had gotten started, and Emily Walker and I love Jane Austen,” Whited said.

 On day one of the England trip, the group went straight from the airport to Salisbury to view Stonehenge.
 A week before the visit, an environmental activist had spray-painted Stonehenge.
 Later that same day, the group headed to Oxford and spent two days there.
 They had gone to Oxford University and had gone to Christchurch.